 Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results were above local and national averages.
+Results were in line with local and national averages.
 For example:

-- 95% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 81% and the national average of 86%. - 91% of patients said the last GP they saw was good at involving them in decisions about their care compared to the national average of 82%. - 93% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the national average of 85%.
+- 83% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 84% and the national average of 86%. - 78% of patients said the last GP they saw was good at involving them in decisions about their care compared to the CCG average of 78% and the national average of 82%. - 73% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the CCG average of 78% and the national average of 85%